krizmere/xrmdevkit/README.md

 A starting kit for a new device for Dynamics 365 CRM development.
 Contains scripts to install the necessary tools to get started.

 # How To Use
-Copy and paste these commands into Powershell (administrator) on a fresh Windows instance.
+Open Powershell (administrator) on a fresh Windows instance and copy + paste the commands below.
 ```
 # Run command once independently
 winget configure --enable
 ```
 ```
 # Install Git and refresh PATH.
-Comment out if Git is already installed
+Skip if Git is already installed.
 winget install --id Git.Git -e --source winget --accept-package-agreements --accept-source-agreements
 $env:Path = [System.Environment]::GetEnvironmentVariable("Path","Machine") + ";" + [System.Environment]::GetEnvironmentVariable("Path","User")